United States Gold Type Coins

 59886353

-Gem $1195 New February 25!
-Strictly Original.
+Gem $1195 Strictly Original.
 Another late date gold dollar which also displays deep golden orange prooflike surfaces.
 This obviously original undipped coin sparkels under a light and is completely problem free.

 $2.5 Classic Head